This article describes how to view Resource limit information in cPanel.

 - CPU: This is the CPU usage for the process.
 In this case, bad_script.php exceeded CPU capacity twice (102% and 101%).

 - MEM: This is the amount of memory used by the process, in megabytes.

-From this information, we can determine that the PHP script bad_script.php has some sort of problem that causes it to use a large amount of CPU capacity.
+From this information, we can determine that there is some problem in the bad_script.php PHP script that is causing it to use most of the CPU resources.